dora-team/dora.dev/docs/README.md

     - _in this configuration, the browser will not auto-reload when source files are changed_

 _NOTES_:
 1) Other Firebase emulation options are available by passing other `--only` options: `firebase emulators:start --only firestore,hosting,functions,extensions`.
-If you do not pass in `--only` aruguments, the CLI will attempt to access a hosted/product instance as defined within the `./.firebaserc` file for any configured resources defined within the Firebase config (`firebase.json`)
+If you do not pass in `--only` arguments, the CLI will attempt to access a hosted/product instance as defined within the `./.firebaserc` file for any configured resources defined within the Firebase config (`firebase.json`)
 2) If you get a permissions error (ie., when using the `extensions` option), you may need to pass in the `--project ` option to a Firebase project you have appropriate permissions.
 Another option is to hijack the `./.firebaserc` (via `git update-index --assume-unchanged .firebaserc`) and make changes in the Firebase instance configuration.
 3) Firebase hosting uses non-standard port 6001 because Dave was having trouble with the standard port, 5000 (maybe because MacOS now leverages port 5000 for AirPlay).